 Dr Kath Hall is an internationally recognised expert in Transnational Anti-Corruption and Foreign Bribery Regulation, and Corporate Law.
-She regularly speaks on these topics to the United Nations Office of Drugs and Crime Anti-Corruption Academic Initiative (Vienna and Qatar), the International Bar Association (London and Paris) and the International Anti-Corruption Academy (Vienna).
+She regularly speaks on these topics both internationally and within Australia.
+She has presented to the United Nations Office of Drugs and Crime Anti-Corruption Academic Initiative (Vienna and Qatar), the International Bar Association (London and Paris) and the International Anti-Corruption Academy (Vienna).
 She is the chair of the International Bar Association, Drivers of Corruption Sub-Committee, and a Director of the Transnational Research Centre on Corruption (ANU).

 Kath’s research focuses on development of transnational anti-corruption regulation, particularly the drivers of corruption, and the role of global lawyers in the development of transnational law.
 Her expertise has been recognised through a non-residential Lab Fellowship at Harvard University’s Edmond J Safra Center for Ethics (2012-2014) and a joint ARC grant on private sector whistleblower regulation.

-Since 2014 Kath has been the Project Leader for research collaboration between Yangon University, Department of Law and ANU College of Law.
+Between 2014-2016 Kath was the Project Leader for research collaboration between Yangon University, Department of Law and ANU College of Law.
 Kath has also published extensively on the psychology of corporate misconduct and law student wellbeing.

 Hall, K & Brown A J, 2018, "From symbols to systems: progress in the reform of Australia’s private sector whistleblowing laws" 12 Law and Financial Markets Review, 7

 Bao, E & Hall K, 2017, "Peer Review and the Global Anti-Corruption Conventions: Context, Theory and Practice" 35 Australian Yearbook of International Law, 67